Tips To Prevent Resin Bubbles

 Whipping Your Resin:

-Don't whip your resin - instead, stir slowly and deliberately, scraping the sides and bottom of your mixing container as you go.
-You'll get some bubbles, of course, but nothing a quick pass or two with the torch can't handle.
+Instead, stir slowly and deliberately, scraping the sides and bottom of your mixing container as you go.
+You'll get a few bubbles (that's normal), but nothing a quick pass or two with the torch can't take care of.

 Tips To Prevent Resin Bubbles- stir slowly and deliberately